23COB290/pt3/docs/api.md

 this is only checked if the used request method supports a body, for an endpoint that takes both GET and POST, only post will error without a body.

 - URL_PATH_ARGS_LEGAL
-by url path args (/path1/arg1) are not allowed. setting this flag will allow them
+by default url path args (/path1/arg1) are not allowed. setting this flag will allow them

 - URL_PATH_ARGS_REQUIRED
 same as URL_PATH_ARGS_LEGAL but requires atleast 1 argument
 must be used in conjunction with URL_PATH_ARGS_LEGAL

+- NON_IDEMPOTENT
+states that the request mutates state on request - **HTTP GET ONLY**

+- IDEMPOTENT_ON_NO_TRACK
+states that the request mutates state on request unless $ctx->no_track is true - **HTTP GET ONLY**

 ## Helper functions